PatternConsulting/datasift-editor/README.md

     $ npm run build

 This will minify all JavaScript and CSS files and copy image files and place them inside `minified/` directory.

+Optionally, you can specify a target directory if deploying to an existing application:

+    $ npm run build -- --out '/path/to/my-project/js/datasift-editor'